Logo

 What is the current inflation rate in the UK?

-When a person’s wages fail to keep up with inflation, they’ve effectively been given a pay cut.
-Even though their pay is higher than it was before, it won’t go as far if the cost of food, clothes, energy, petrol, and other living expenses has risen at a much faster rate.
+When a person’s wages fail to keep up with inflation, they’ve effectively been given a pay cut, as their salary won't go as far if the cost of food, clothes, energy, petrol, and other living expenses has risen at a much faster rate.

 How does inflation affect mortgage rates?

-When the base rate rises, this tends to influence mortgage lenders to increase their own interest rates.
-This can be good for savers because they’ll earn more interest on the money they hold in current accounts and savings accounts like Lifetime ISAs.
-But for borrowers, it can lead to higher borrowing costs, making their debts more expensive including mortgage repayments.
+When the base rate goes down, this tends to influence mortgage lenders to drop their own interest rates.
+This can be good for borrowers, as it can lead to lower borrowing costs, making their debts more affordable, including mortgage repayments.

 You might also like: Is now a good time to save money?